pkg_install

 Attacks that exploit this kind of access

 Install a package via any package manager (npm, pip, cargo, go, brew, gem, apt, dart).
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 pkg_install accepts 3 parameters: global, manager, package.
 Required: manager, package.
 The full parameter table on this page comes from the server's own tool schema.